astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

   - Joomla
 ---

 Your goal was to make your extension multilingual!
 That's why you didn't enter the texts directly into the program code.
 Specifically, I mean the texts that are displayed in the browser.
 You had prepared everything so that you use special files.
 These are uncomplicated exchangeable.
 So far you have seen cryptic texts because of that.
-In this part we translate the unattractive language strings.
+In this part we translate the unattractive language strings.<!-- \index{language Strings} -->

 > Even if your target audience speaks English and you only support this language it is important to use a language file for texts you display in the front-end or back-end of the component.
 This way it is possible for users to overwrite texts via language override[^docs.joomla.org/j3.x:language_overrides_in_joomla] without editing the source code.
 Under some circumstances a user prefers to write _first name_ instead of _name_ in the column header.